sami-badawi/shapelogic-scala/docs/index.md

 [ShapeLogic Java](http://shapelogic.org) was started in 2007 as a Java image processing library and library for functional programming techniques in Java.
-Functional programming now has better implementations in Java 8 and Scala now.
+Functional programming now has better implementations in Java 8 and Scala.
 ShapeLogic Scala was started in 2016 and ports parts of ShapeLogic Java.

 ## Image IO and Dependencies ##